BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 I made the change, pytest ran to completion and all the tests turned green.
 I was very happy.
-I was now also very curious about `fork` and `spawn`.
+I was also curious about how `fork` and `spawn` work.

-### Fork vs spawn
+### What happens when you start a new process?

 Forking and spawning are two different [start methods](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods) for new processes.
-Fork is the default on Linux (and is not available on Windows), while Windows and MacOS use spawn by default.
+_Fork_ is the default on Linux (it isn't available on Windows), while Windows and MacOS use _spawn_ by default.

 When a process is `forked` the new process is created with all the same variables in the same state as they were in the parent.
-Things continue as they were and the pool loops over the `args`, allocating them to the different child processes.
+Each process continues from the forking point and the pool loops over the `args`, allocating them to the different child processes.
 The processes carry on down their own independent paths from the fork point.

-When a process is `spawned`, it gets a new Python instance.
+When a process is `spawned`, it starts a new Python interpreter.
-It imports the module and creates new versions of all the variables before calling the `plot_function`.
+The current module is reimported, creating new versions of all the variables, before the `plot_function` is called on the `args`.
-These processes also continue independently from there on.

-I wrote a script to explore the differences.
-You can see it and the output that it produces a the end of this post.
-The practical differences are summarised in this table.
+As with forking, the child processes are independent of each other and the parent.

+The full output is below and can be summarised as follows:

 | Action | fork | spawn |
 | ---- | ---- | ---- |